Tomosius/P2-HangMan/README.md

 ### Javascript Testing
 Javascript was tested with [jshint](https://jshint.com/)
-* on line 287 I have unused variable "contactForm".
+* on line 287 I've unused variable "contactForm".
   It has to be, as intention was to make a link in navigation work as a button not as a link.
   Soo when it is clicked,